Preparing to join SPH and moving to Boston

 Make it official.

-Once you’ve gotten your BU ID number, IT will email you and ask you to set up your BU account information, including your BU email, which will be your primary means of receiving School and University communications.
+Once you’ve gotten your BU ID number from SPH Admissions, Boston University Information Services will email you and ask you to set up your BU account information, including your BU email, which will be your primary means of receiving School and University communications.
+In addition, your account login gives you access to registration, grades and finances — it’s essential.

 Finalize funding and other options to plan on paying for tuition and living expenses.
 Contact SFS with any questions.